 Traditional automation is rigid.
 It follows programmed logic and doesn’t learn.
 Think: sending an invoice when a form is submitted.
 In contrast, AI automation processes new information, makes predictions, and evolves with use.
 It’s not just about doing tasks faster.
 It’s about doing them smarter.

 Still, there’s confusion around automation vs artificial intelligence.
 Some assume they’re the same.
-Others think machine learning replaces all human work.
+Others think AI replaces all human work.
 Neither is true.
 AI adds intelligence.
 Automation adds speed.
 Together, they give businesses a tool that’s flexible, scalable, and much more useful than either one alone.

 Let’s break it down: